 Blue Cash Everyday® Card from American Express: Best for low intro APR

 The Blue Cash Everyday has some intriguing benefits for Black Friday shoppers this year.
-First off, you can earn $200 back after you spend $1,000 in purchases on your new card within the first 3 months.
+First off, you can earn 20% back on Amazon.com purchases on the card in the first 6 months of card membership, up to $150 back.
+Plus, earn $100 back after you spend $2,000 in purchases on your new Card within the first 6 months of card membership.
+You will receive cash back in the form of statement credits.

 There’s no annual fee, and regular rewards categories include 3 percent back on the first $6,000 spent at U.S. supermarkets each year (then 1 percent back), 2 percent back at U.S. gas stations and select U.S. department stores and 1 percent back on all other purchases.